The Aristocrats (film): Featured celebrities

+Controversies

-Joe Franklin controversy
+Joe Franklin

 In the film, Sarah Silverman tells a version of the joke as if it were autobiographical and she had been one of the "Aristocrats" performers as a child.
 Silverman builds the story to include her family being booked on veteran talk show host Joe Franklin's show, and ends with her punch line: a deadpan allegation that Franklin had raped her during a phony rehearsal for the show.
 The New Yorker reported that Silverman's telling of the joke led Franklin, who is also featured in the film, to consider filing a defamation lawsuit against the comedian.

 On the April 20, 2011, episode of the WFMU show Seven Second Delay, Franklin jokes that he had been so successful lately because he sued Silverman.

-AMC banning
+AMC ban

-The theatre chain AMC refused to show the movie on any of its 3,500+ screens.
+The theatre chain AMC refused to show The Aristocrats on any of its 3,500+ screens.
 Although AMC claimed the decision was due to the film's limited appeal, co-producer Penn Jillette commented to MSNBC: "It's the kind of thing that makes you go 'Come on, play fair.'
 It's not like we're trying to slide this by anybody by calling it Love Bug 2: Herbie Takes It Up the Ass."

 Friars Club roast footage

-The film includes footage of Gilbert Gottfried's telling of the joke at a Comedy Central/New York Friars' Club roast of Hugh Hefner which had been almost entirely censored when aired on television.
+The film includes footage of Gottfried's telling of the joke at a Comedy Central/New York Friars' Club roast of Hugh Hefner which had been almost entirely censored when aired on television.
 Taped not long after the September 11 attacks, the incident occurred at a time when, according to one of the commentators in the Aristocrats film, entertainers were uncertain how much comedy was allowed in the aftermath of the attacks.
 Gottfried followed Rob Schneider, who had received mixed results with his stand-up comedy performance in Hefner's honor.
 Gottfried began his performance with a joke in which he claimed to have to catch a late flight out of town but was worried because his flight "had a connection at the Empire State Building."
 The joke, a reference to 9/11, was poorly received by the audience, who showered Gottfried with boos and cries of "too soon."
 In response, Gottfried told an obscenity-filled rendition of the Aristocrats joke.
 According to the film, the telling was as much a cathartic experience for the audience as it was a shocking one, regardless of whether viewers were familiar with the joke or not.
 During his performance, Gottfried told the audience "They might have to clean this up for TV."